ansys/pyaedt/doc/source/API/CoreModules.rst

 Application Modules
 ===================
-This section contains the following PyAEDT application modules:
+This section lists the core PyAEDT application modules:

-#.
-Edb
+* EDB
+* Design
-#.
-Variable
+* Variable
-#.
-DesignXPloration
+* DesignXPloration

 EDB
 ~~~
-This module contains all EDT functionalities for reading and writing
+This module contains all EDB functionalities for reading and writing
 information to AEDB files.

 .. currentmodule:: pyaedt.edb_core